Anton Salétros: International career

 Salétros was a part of the Sweden U17 team that finished third at the 2013 FIFA U-17 World Cup.

 He made his senior international debut for the Sweden national team in a friendly game against Kosovo on 12 January 2020.

 On 10 June 2025, Salétros scored his first senior international goal, a direct free-kick, for Sweden in a 4–3 friendly victory against Algeria.

 Personal life

 Anton Salétros grew up in Farsta, Stockholm Municipality to a Swedish mother and a Hungarian father.
 Salétros is a boyhood fan of AIK and began visit their home games from an early age.
 Salétros is also a supporter of Liverpool FC where his role model was Steven Gerrard.
 Salétros was in a relationship with Sweden women international Johanna Rytting Kaneryd from 2018 to 2024.

 Style of Play

 Salétros operates normally as a classic central-midfield-playmaker but can be deployed at all positions on the midfield, including as a box-to-box midfielder, deep-lying playmaker, wide-midfielder but most regularly as an classic central midfielder.
-Salétros is known for his passing accuracy and teamplay, and for his leadership on the pitch.
-In his early years at AIK, Salétros was good technically, pretty fast and good with the ball - but during his time in Norway - he became more physically strong and slower which made him to a solid player, a good leader and injury free as well.
-Salétros is a hard-working player who plays with heart, passion and braveness who never gives up.
-He is a two-way player and can function both as a defensive midfielder or as a central-attacking midfielder.
-Salétros is also good from set-pieces and has a powerful shot.
+Salétros is known for his passing accuracy and teamplay.